zealjinwala/zealjinwala.github.io/_pages/about.md

   - /about.html
 ---

 I am a research data scientist based in Philadelphia, PA.
-My current research is focused on investigating the genetic architecture of substance use and psychiatric disorders by leveraging electronic health record-linked biobank data.
-I am interested in a wide range of applications and research problems in precision medicine including drug repurposing, integrative omics and developing tools for clinical decision making.
+My research is focused on investigating the genetic architecture of substance use and psychiatric disorders by leveraging electronic health record-linked biobank data.
+I am interested in a wide range of applications and research problems at the intersection of mental health and precision medicine including drug repurposing, integrative omics and developing tools for clinical decision making.